Skip to content

 Note

-Make sure that the LoadBalancerConfiguration must be in same namepace as the Gateway.
+Make sure that the LoadBalancerConfiguration is located in the same namespace as the Gateway.

 apiVersion: gateway.networking.k8s.io/v1